Lextuga007/Philosopher-Analyst-Netlify/content/intro-r/nhsr-intro/FAQ/index.md

 draft: false
 ---

+### Who should attend?

+No prior knowledge of R is required; however, it is assumed that you will have a moderate level of computer literacy.
+For example, you will be able to navigate to drives and files and be confident in searching for solutions to technical problems on the internet.
+You will work with, or have an interest in, data.

+### Why R?

+R is one of the most powerful data science software solutions used the world over and is being actively promoted by the NHS-R Community.
+Analysts throughout the NHS and in Social Care are discovering the huge potentials of R which range from analytical and statistical work to creating websites and interactive reports.
+It’s a hugely flexible and versatile language that has far extended its original use for statistics.

+### What are the Learning Outcomes for the course?

+After this one-day introduction, you will:

+1. See examples of R in producing healthcare related visualisations and use publicly available healthcare data to answer questions.
+1. Recognise and understand key terms often used by users of R.
+1. Interact with R using the RStudio environment.
+2. Learn how to set up some of the accessibility features of RStudio.
+1. Take charge of their workflow using RStudio projects.
+1. Import data into R using csv files (other data sources will be discussed).
+1. Carry out data manipulation using simple steps to solve complex problems.
+1. Join multiple tables together.
+1. Produce and save plots using ggplot2.
+1. Learn how to find more information on functions within R packages.
+1. Open an RMarkdown template and learn how to get started in producing an integrated text and code report.
+1. Take away ideas for continuing learning after the course.

+### What is the agenda?

+Timings in the course vary depending on any issues that people may encounter.

+*Using R Studio*
+Some examples of the use of R and how to set up R Studio

+*Using Projects*
+How and why to use projects in R Studio

+*Importing data*
+How to use the import wizard in R Studio and try importing example Excel spreadsheets

+--------- Break ---------

+*Introduction to ggplot2*
+An introduction to ggplot2 and plotting data

+*What does this function do?*
+How to locate help functions

+--------- Lunch -----------

+*Data wrangling with dplyr*
+Introducing a few of the key dplyr functions to help shape and tidy data

+*Naming objects*
+How to create an object from some code or a plot

+--------- Break ---------

+*Relational data*
+How to join data using dplyr

+*R Markdown*
+Introducing RMarkdown reports

+*Ongoing learning*
+Suggestions for further R resources

 ### Where is the code that built this?

 Currently, the code that built the site can be found in the [Philosopher Analyst](https://github.com/Lextuga007/Philosopher-Analyst-Netlify/tree/main/content/intro-r) Hugo Apéro site.